-Overall, water quality in the Plan Area is considered good; however, most of the main stem(s) of the Feather River are currently on the Clean Water Act 303 (d) list of impaired waters (listed constituencies include copper, zinc, polychlorinated biphenyls (PCBs), temperature and toxicity; Table 3-13).62 Impaired waters include the North Fork from Lake Almanor to Lake Oroville, the Middle Fork from Sierra Valley to Lake Oroville, and the South Fork from Little Grass Valley Reservoir to Lake Oroville.
-Water quality constituents of general concern include temperature, sediment, and bacteria, with most impacts resulting http://www.waterboards.ca.gov/water issues/programs/tmdl/2010state ir reports/category5 report.shtml from a variety of common land and water use practices (i.e., mining, ranching, timber harvest, road construction/maintenance and residential development).
-Erosion is also a legacy factor which can impact surface water quality, on the north, intermountain, and eastern portions of the Plan Area more than the western foothills.
-63 Legacy methyl-mercury contamination of fish and wildlife originating from the Gold Rush in hydroelectric and SWP reservoirs is of special concern for tribes, Audubon Society members, and the Water Boards.
-A Mercury TMDL proceeding is planned for the region during the next five to ten years.
+Overall, water quality in the Plan Area is considered good; however, most of the main stem(s) of the Feather River are currently on the Clean Water Act 303 (d) list of impaired waters (listed constituencies include copper, zinc, polychlorinated biphenyls (PCBs), temperature and toxicity; Table 3-13) (SWRCB 2010).
+Impaired waters include the North Fork from Lake Almanor to Lake Oroville, the Middle Fork from Sierra Valley to Lake Oroville, and the South Fork from Little Grass Valley Reservoir to Lake Oroville.
+Water quality constituents of general concern include temperature, sediment, and bacteria, with most impacts resulting from a variety of common land and water use practices (i.e., mining, ranching, timber harvest, road construction/maintenance and residential development).
+Erosion is also a legacy factor which can impact surface water quality, on the north, intermountain, and eastern portions of the Plan Area more than the western foothills (Plumas Co.
+2012a).
+Legacy methyl-mercury contamination of fish and wildlife originating from the Gold Rush in legacy gold mines, mine features, and in-hydroelectric and SWP reservoirs is of special concern for tribes, Audubon Society members, and the Water Boards.
+A Mercury TMDL proceeding is planned for the region during the next five to ten years to address toxins affecting water quality, human health and that of aquatic plants, animals, birds and fish.